datahub-project/datahub/docs/quick-ingestion-guides/looker/configuration.md

     <img width="70%" alt="Select Looker from the options" src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/guides/looker/lookml-choose-lookml.png"/>
   </p>

-Enter details into the Looker Recipe.
+Enter the details into the Looker Recipe.
 You need to set minimum 5 field in the recipe for this quick ingestion guide:

-* **GitHub Repo:** This is your github repository where LookML model are stored.
+* **GitHub Repository:** This is your github repository where LookML model are stored.
 You can provide full URL (example: https://gitlab.com/gitlab-org/gitlab) or organization/repo in this case connector assume it is GitHub repo
 * **GitHub Deploy Key:** Copy the content of `looker_datahub_deploy_key` and paste into this filed.
-* **Looker Base URL:** This is your looker instance URL.
-(For example, https://abc.cloud.looker.com)
+* **Looker Base URL:** This is your looker instance URL. (i.e. https://abc.cloud.looker.com)
 * **Looker Client ID:** Use the secret LOOKER_CLIENT_ID with the format `${LOOKER_CLIENT_ID}`.
 * **Looker Client Secret:** Use the secret LOOKER_CLIENT_SECRET with the format `${LOOKER_CLIENT_SECRET}`.